Overview

 Source: ODYSSEE

-The French energy efficiency policies for the industry mainly rely on market instruments, with the EU-ETS and Energy Savings Certificates schemes, which are going to be extended to entities submitted to the EU-ETS in 2024 as an experiment.
+French energy efficiency policies for the industry mainly rely on market instruments such as the EU-ETS and the Energy Savings Certificates scheme, which is going to be extended to all entities submitted to the EU-ETS in 2024 as an experiment.
 Regulatory measures are requiring mandatory energy audits every four years, under the transposition of the Energy Efficiency Directive (2012/27/EU).
 In 2020 the French Government adopted the France 2030 plan that directs €5.6Md of subsidies towards industrial decarbonisation, which complement other financial incentives targeting energy efficiency and low-carbon industrial heat, also supported by ADEME’s Heat Fund.
 Financing instruments are also available to help industries comply with energy efficiency regulation, such as targeted loans for SMEs or investment subsidies.

 Source: MURE